Large smooth twins from short lattice vectors: Abstract

 \section{Abstract}

-Finding the largest pair of consecutive $B$-smooth integers for a fixed value of $B$, also called a $B$-smooth twin, is computationally challenging.
+Finding the largest pair of consecutive $B$-smooth integers for a fixed $B$, also called a $B$-smooth twin, is computationally challenging.
 It has only been provably done for $B \leq 100$ and heuristically for $100 < B \leq 113$.
-We improve this by detailing a new algorithm to find such smooth twins.
-The core idea is to solve the shortest vector problem (SVP) in a well-constructed lattice.
-Using a heuristic about smooth numbers in short intervals, we give an estimate of the size of the largest smooth twin for a given $B$.
-We are able to significantly increase $B$ and notably report the heuristically largest twin with $B = 751$, which has $196$ bits.
+We improve this by detailing a new algorithm to find such smooth twins based on solving the shortest vector problem (SVP) in a well-constructed lattice.
+Using an estimate of the largest $B$-smooth twin that we develop in this work, we are able to significantly increase $B$ and notably report the heuristically largest twin with $B = 751$, which has $196$ bits.
 By slightly modifying the lattice, we are able to find even larger twins, but the resulting smoothness bound will not always be optimal.
 This notably includes a $213$-bit twin with $B = 997$, which is the largest twin found in this work.

 \begin{displayquote} \begin{scriptsize} \emph{``Such pairs lead to sets of ``nearly" dependent logarithms of primes.
 For instance the number} $K = \log(63927525376) - \log(63927525375) = 13 \log(2) - 3 \log(3) - 3 \log(5) - 7 \log(7) + 4 \log(11) + \log(13) - \log(23) + \log(41)$, \emph{which cannot be zero because of the unique factorisation theorem, is, however, less than $1.56427 \cdot 10^{-11}$."}